postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks-list.md

   **Environment:** Lets you select which Postman Environment to use with your request.

-  **Body Type:** The schema that you data uses (for example JSON or XML).
+  **Body Type:** The schema that your data uses (for example JSON or XML).
 Auto will try to auto-detect which schema is being used.

   **Variables:** Will auto-populate with any `{{variable}}` that is in the specified request.
 Variables can either be assigned a value in the block itself, or have a value passed in